Consumer FAQs

 You can direct any questions about the Disclosure Form to your solar provider.
 The contact information for your solar provider is listed on your Disclosure Form.
 If you have additional questions or wish to confirm information from your solar provider, please reach out to the Illinois Shines Program Administrator at the email [email protected].

-For a list of companies that participate in the Illinois Shines program from whom you could obtain additional offers, please visit our lists of Approved Vendors and Designees.
+For a list of companies that participate in the Illinois Shines program from whom you could obtain additional offers, please visit the list of Approved Vendors and Designees.

 You may also be interested in viewing our Consumer Protection resources, which includes consumer complaint information and Program violation information for solar companies participating in the Program.